jetbeep/android-sdk/README.md

 To receive push notifications, subscribe to PushNotificationListener.
 Inside you can add a logic for different types of notifications.
 As show in example below, we show silent notifications for merchant types TRANSPORT and VENDING.
-Full realisation of *SilentNotification* see in test application.
+Full realization of *SilentNotification* see in the test application.

 ```kotlin
     JetBeepSDK.pushNotificationManager.subscribe(object : PushNotificationListener {